Add External Content and Widgets With Embedded Code in Square Online

 The following options are available under Customize:

-Section style - Change the section alignment (left or center) and set a background color or image.
+Section style - Change the section alignment, and set a background color or image.

-Here’s an example using the embed code section to add a Google calendar to the page.
+Here’s an example of using the embed code section to add a Google calendar to the page.
 Google automatically generates embeddable code using what’s known as an iframe to display the calendar via a direct link.
-This is a very common way to embed third-party code on a website, but most other methods will work in much the same way, meaning all you need to do is copy the code from the provider and paste it into the embed code section.
+This is a very common way to embed third-party code on a website, but most other methods will work in much the same way.
+This means that all you need to do is copy the code from the provider, and paste it into the embed code section.

-Looking for inspiration?
-Here are some suggestions on how to use the embed code section:
+If you're looking for some inspiration, here are some suggestions on how to use the embed code section:

-Are you selling tickets for an event?
-Add an EventBrite widget to allow people to purchase tickets online.
+To sell tickets for an event, try adding an EventBrite widget to allow customers to purchase tickets online.

-Show your customers how to get to your place of business with an embedded Google map
+Show your customers how to get to your business with an embedded Google map.

 These are just a few of the myriad uses for this powerful, flexible feature.
 Many web services offer a way to embed their tools with code, so there’s a good chance you can find something to meet almost any need.
 Try searching the internet for what you want, using phrases like “embed a newsletter signup form”, or “audio player embed code”.

-Important: Pasting invalid or incomplete code can cause problems with your website.
+Note: Pasting invalid or incomplete code can cause problems with your website.
 If you can’t see the rendered code or something else seems wrong, double check that the embed code field includes the full, complete code.
 Try publishing your website to see if the code you added is working as expected.
-You may see unexpected results if, for example, you didn’t paste the entire code or accidentally inserted extra characters.
-If you’re still not sure, you can always delete the Embed code section from the page and try publishing again.
+You may see unexpected results if, for example, you didn’t paste the entire code, or accidentally inserted extra characters.
+If you’re still not sure, you can always delete the embed code section from the page and publish the site again.
 If removing the section resolves the problem, then you should check with the code provider to confirm you are using it correctly.